uoeIDS/IDS_website/content/week01/_index.en.md

 <p style="text-align: left">
 *These links will take you to <em>echo360</em>.
 Type in your university email in the <em>Email</em> text box (this will probably be the version using your UUN, like "s0123456<!-- -->@ed.ac.uk").
 This should then send you to University of Edinburgh's SSO (single-sign-on) system.
 Enter your log-in credentials and then you should be able to watch the specific lecture you selected.

-If this process does not work, then you can alternatively access the lecture recordings via LEARN.
-Go to the Introduction to Data Science area on LEARN, select <em>Course Materials</em> and finally click on <em>Lecture Recordings</em>.
+If this process does not work, then you can alternatively access the lecture recordings via LEARN ULTRA.
+Go to the Introduction to Data Science area on LEARN ULTRA, under the <em>Course Content section</em> you will see <em>Lecture Recordings</em> Media Hooper icon.
 This will send you to <em>echo360</em> where you can see the whole list of lecture recordings.
 </p>